-The Minority Engineering Seminar and Peer Group Discussion (4100-120) is a one-credit elective course offered every fall semester.
+The IDEAs Engineering Seminar (4100-120) is a one-credit elective course offered every spring semester.
 The course meets the following objectives:

 Various activities are designed to enhance the culture of diversity, academic success, professional development and personal development.
 The following events have been offered: